Halibut Point State Park: Flora and fauna

 The quarry is filled with water, with a maximum depth of about 60 ft at its lowest spot.
 Due to shallow soil, constant onshore winds, and a history of frequent fires, the point's vegetation includes few trees.
 Catbriar, bayberry, blueberry, arrowwood, shadbush, and wildflowers grow among the ledges.
 Snails, hermit crabs, and sea stars can be found in the tide pools.
 In winter, seabirds such as loons, grebes, and ducks can be seen feeding offshore.

 Activities and amenities

 The park offers trails and tidepools, ledges for picnicking, and expansive ocean views.
 Seaward views can stretch from Crane Beach in Ipswich to the Isles of Shoals off the coast of New Hampshire to Mount Agamenticus in Maine.
 The one-time fire control tower has a small museum with exhibits on Cape Ann granite quarrying.
 A self-guided walking tour around the quarry relates the story of the point's granite mining past.

+At Bortle Scale Class 4, the park is a popular stargazing site for those in Eastern Massachusetts.